nt246/physalia-lcwgs/day_2/markdowns/04_genotype.md

 ```

 If we use `-doGeno 2`, genotypes are represented by the minor allele count: 0, 1, or 2.
 If we wanted to instead print the posterior
-probability of the genotype we could use '-doGeno 16'.
+probability of the genotype we could use `-doGeno 16`.
 The numeric arguments to `-doGeno` are additive so if we wanted to print *both*
 the called genotype as 0, 1, or 2 *and* the probability of that genotype, we could use `-doGeno 18` (2 + 16).
 If we also wanted to
 print the major and minor allele we would use `-doGeno 19` (2 + 16 + 1).